MauriceGit/Quaternion_Library/README.md

 # ToDo

-- Create some higher level function for rotating points or an array of points around a given axis while hiding the exact Quaternion implementation.
+- Create some higher level functions for rotating points or an array of points around a given axis while hiding the exact Quaternion implementation.

 # License